nshejwalkar/mini-minecraft/README.txt

 I implemented multithreading for the extended terrain generation setting up BlockTypeWorkers for internal data structure editing and VBOWorkers for adding to the VBO.
 I decided to have these workers subclass Qt's QRunnable and be managed by QThreadPool for this milestone over the C++ standard library multithreading utilities, as I already had prior experience with Qt multithreading and thought it would integrate better.
 To safely edit and share data between the workers and the main Terrain class, I used QMutex to lock and wait for completed chunk additions and VBO edits for each respective worker.

-Neel Shejwalkar:
-Texturing and Texture Animation:
-I added textures into our game by using the given texture atlas and appending the correct UV coordinates into the per-chunk VBOs.
-I added an "animate" flag for water and lava blocks in the z position of the vec4 that specified UV coordinates in the VBO, and updated the fragment shader to correctly animate these blocks.
-For each chunk, I created 2 pairs of VBOs, one for transparent and one for opaque blocks, and enabled alpha blending.

-Other features:
-I slightly restructured the terrain generation to make it easier to set up for multithreading by introducing the terrain generation zone primitive and reordering chunk loops.

 ===========